When Do Ants Come Out During the Year? Expert Pest Tips

 +

-Place liquid and granular baits around foundations in March.
+Place baits around foundations in March.
 Seal cracks, fix leaks, and remove crumbs.
-For more tips, check our [How To Keep Ants Away](/how-to-keep-ants-away/).
+For more tips, check our guide on how to keep ants away.

 Do ants ever come out in winter?